- USPS offers free shipping boxes to match most of its shipping services, though you'll have to pay for USPS Forever Prepaid Flat Rate boxes

 How to Get The Cheapest USPS Shipping

-Shipping with USPS brings a lot of considerations – which boxes to use, which service to use, and which is cheapest after all is said and done.
+Shipping with USPS brings a lot of considerations – which USPS boxes to use, which service to pick, and the total cost, after all, is said and done.

-You can skip over all this research and comparison by using the Easyship Free Shipping Rate Calculator.
+You can skip over all this research with the Easyship Free Shipping Rate Calculator.
 All you need to do is enter your shipment weight and delivery destination to see real-time accurate rates for all the cheapest shipping services available, including USPS.

 The cheapest option for our needs is USPS Priority Mail at $9.14.
 How much easier is this than scouring the USPS site for rates, getting a quote, then doing the same at FedEx, DHL, UPS, etc?

 Our rate calculator is always free to use.
-Plus, it shows you the savings you’ll get by using Easyship for USPS shipping.
+Plus, it shows you the savings you’ll get by using Easyship for USPS shipping with the corresponding USPS boxes.
 As seen above, Easyship can save you $6.09 off retail prices from USPS.

 As you research boxes and prices, it’s important to remember that you can usually skip this step by using Easyship to aggregate all the cheapest rates.
 Then, all you need to do is order free USPS boxes online and it's a wrap.